Table of Contents

 - Pay-It-Forward Model: 20% of profits from standard fees get reinvested into live campaigns on the site.

-- Access to exclusive Slack network with iFundWomen Coaches and our crew of supportive female entrepreneurs who are crowdfunding alongside you.
+- Access to exclusive Slack network (if space on Slack permits) with iFundWomen Coaches and our crew of supportive entrepreneurs who are crowdfunding alongside you.

 - The iFundWomen Accelerator Pool - A fund that supplements the crowdfunding efforts for entrepreneurs with lower-income FFFs.